SkillsUnion-SE-C3/agile-project-management-study/README.md

 [<img src="assets/images/su-logo.png" alt="Skills Union Logo" height="80px" />](https://www.skillsunion.com/)
-# Lorem ipsum: Study
+# Agile Project Management with SCRUM: Study

 ## Learning Objectives

 By the end of this, you should know:

-- Lorem ipsum dolor sit amet
+- A brief history of software development process

 By the end of this, you should be able to:

-- Lorem ipsum dolor sit amet
+- Explain what is waterfall process
+- Present benefits and drawbacks of waterfall process

 ## Instructions